Towards 6G Holographic Localization: Enabling Technologies and Perspectives: Holographic Localization Enabling Technologies

-The adoption of dynamic metasurfaces as active antennas, namely, \acp{DMA}, has been proposed only recently, and it allows to control the transmit/receive beam patterns with advanced hybrid A/D signal processing capabilities \cite{shlezinger2019dynamic,DSmith-2018TCOM}.
-Compared with conventional antennas implemented by patch antennas and phase shifters, \acp{DMA} operate at low power consumption and cost, while naturally implementing \ac{RF} chain reduction without requiring dedicated analog circuitry but by exploiting metamaterials located within wave-guides.
-The advantage of controlling the beampattern in the analog domain by dynamically tuning the \ac{EM} properties of the \ac{DMA} elements is that it allows only a limited set of data stream to be digitally processed.
-To date, current studies on near-field applications of programmable surface antennas have mainly focused on the modelling of the \ac{EM} wavefront for wireless communications \cite{NepBuf:J17}.
-Nevertheless, the discussed technology paves the way for increasing the communication modes, and hence the capacity \cite{dardari2020communicating}, together with an expected high-accuracy localization service.
+{Recently, it has been investigated the possibility to adopt dynamic metasurfaces as active antennas to control the transmit/receive beam patterns with advanced hybrid A/D signal processing capabilities \cite{shlezinger2021dynamic}.} Compared with conventional antennas implemented by patch antennas and phase shifters, dynamic metasurface antennas operate at low power consumption and cost, while naturally implementing \ac{RF} chain reduction without requiring dedicated analog circuitry but by exploiting metamaterials located within wave-guides.